jaideep777/Plant-FATE/README.md

 cd ..

 ```

+### Prepare input data and simulation configuration

+1. Paste data files in folder tests/data

+2. Simulation config is in `tests/params/p.ini`.
+Change these parameters as necessary.
+Particularly, set the output folder: output files will be generated in the folder specified in a folder hierarchy as follows:  Plant_FATE/`outDir`/`exptName`

 ### R Installation

-After cloning the three repos and checking out the appropriate branches, create an R Project with exisiting folder, specifying the Plant-FATE folder.
+After cloning the three repos and checking out the appropriate branches, create a new R Project, select 'Exisiting Directory' in the wizard, and select the Plant-FATE folder.

-Open the project and simply perform a build (ctrl+shift+B or via the menu, click on Build/Install Package)
+Open the project and simply perform a build (type ctrl+shift+B or via the menu, click on Build/Install Package).

-The vignettes contain demos on how to use PlantFATE and TreeLife models.
+Please see the vignettes folder for demos on how to use the PlantFATE and TreeLife models in R.

 ### Native C++ Installation